ethereum/devp2p/discv5/discv5-theory.md

 still advertises TopDisc capability, and still satisfies ordinary Discovery v5 liveness requirements.

-Failure of a TopDisc request does not by itself require removal from the ordinary Discovery v5 node table.
-Retention in the ordinary node table continues to follow ordinary Discovery v5 liveness and table-maintenance rules.
+Failure of a request does not by itself require removal from the ordinary Discovery v5 node table.
+Retention in the ordinary node table continues to follow Discovery v5 liveness and table-maintenance rules.

 ## Registrar Behaviour